Roberts37/face-detection-computer_viz/README.md

 6. Evaluate the model's performance and make any necessary adjustments.

 7. Prepare the model for real-time applications or deployment.

+Remember to populate the `images` and `labels` folders with the relevant data as required by your project.
+This directory structure is essential for the project to work properly.

 ## Dependencies